danieljvsa/Base-gov-scrape-data/README.md

 scrapedata from base.gov.pt

 How to install Python(Windows):
-Got to https://www.python.org/downloads/windows/ and downloa the Python 3.8.6
+Got to https://www.python.org/downloads/windows/ and download the Python 3.8.6

 How to install PIP(Windows):
 python get-pip.py